 Customer experience and call center compliance are inseparable of each other.

 If customers lose trust in the contact center due to repeated compliance failures, you'll lose business quickly.
-If you're a BPO, brands who lose trust will take their business elsewhere.

 5. Disruption to business